RanYang-hub/Trainable-Neural-Network-for-XOR-Problem/README.md

 * Schedules forward and backward propagation operations
 * Updates weights based on backpropagation results
 * Detects training completion conditions
+* Initializes weights and biases with values appropriate for the XOR problem
+* Sets the learning rate (in 8.8 fixed-point format)

 ### Test Bench Modules
 * **XOR_bp_tb.v**: Independent test bench for the backpropagation module